uzh/z-pool-tool/doc/ARCHITECTURE.md

 The recruiter is a primary user.

+#### Location manager
+Sees all sessions for a location, is responsible for that location.
+Can not edit, only view.

+The experimenter is a secondary user.

 #### Experimenter
 The experimenter is tasked to create and conduct experiments and consequentially owns experiments.

+The experimenter is a secondary user.

+#### Assistant (of Experimenter)
+Is responsible for one session, deals with payout and checks show-up/no-show on-site.

 The experimenter is a secondary user.